Frequently Asked Questions

 Intercalated study abroad at one of Warwick’s partner institutions

 You will pay a reduced fee to Warwick for the year of your intercalated year abroad.
-Students who are intending to spend either a term or a full-year on a student mobility programme for 2020/21 will be charged the standard 15% of the relevant fee as set out in Fees for Year Abroad students for 2020/2021.
+Students who are intending to spend either a term or a full-year on a student mobility programme will be charged the standard 15% of the relevant fee as set out in Fees for Year Abroad students.

 Please see the Student Mobility study abroad pages for more information.
 You will not pay any tuition fees to your host institution.